Thursday, October 26, 2006

 What did Intel do about this?
 Well, there was denial at first, and then dismissal of the problem as being trivial and unimportant.
 But eventually they saw the light and offered a no-questions-asked replacement policy for defective processors.
-No doubt this was expensive for Intel, but this restored their good name and reputation.
+No doubt this was expensive for Intel, but this preserved their good name and reputation.

 Intel could have further decided to turn their bug into a standard, and get it blessed by a standards development organization and maybe even ISO.
 “It's not a bug, it's a standard”.